 Grant numberGr.
 10054

 Project TitleHoag, Colin (Smith College) "Landscapes of a National Natural Resource in Lesotho, the World’s First Water-Exporting Country"

 COLIN HOAG, Smith College, Northampton, Massachusetts, was awarded a Hunt Postdoctoral Fellowship in October 2020 to aid research and writing on ‘Landscapes of a National Natural Resource in Lesotho, The World’s First Water-Exporting Country.’
 The Fellowship supported writing up a book manuscript, The Fluvial Imagination: A Crisis of Lesotho’s Water-Export Economy .
 For a century, Lesotho acted as a labor reserve for South Africa’s mining industries.
 As mining employment collapsed in the 1990s, Lesotho signed a treaty with South Africa to build a series of dams and divert water to arid Johannesburg, the subcontinent’s economic epicenter.
-Lesotho had become the world’s first water-exporter.
+Lesotho had become the world’s first ‘water-exporting country.’
 As water rose in national importance, however, its very nature came into question, inciting debates about how it flows across the landscape.
-Conservation experts worry that soil erosion and reservoir sedimentation might imperil this massive water project.
-They blame rural livestock owners who turned to livestock production in the absence of mining jobs.
-Rural people, by contrast, blame soil erosion on climate change, citing increased drought and destructive thunderstorms.
-In effect, Lesotho’s water-export economy has exposed a crisis of environmental interpretation.
-This project scrutinizes this debate, showing why humanistic insights are crucial to emergent water regimes in the Anthropocene.
+Conservation experts worry that soil erosion and reservoir sedimentation might imperil this massive project, but the extent and causes of erosion are contested.
+Whether blame should lie with rural livestock production or with changes in Lesotho’s rainfall regime, what is clear is that Lesotho’s water-export economy has exposed a crisis of environmental interpretation.
+A fluvial imagination, its author shows, is crucial to navigating water issues in the Anthropocene.
 The manuscript is forthcoming in Fall 2022 with University of California Press.